 How to apply for planning permission

-To seek planning permission, you must file an application with your local planning authority.
+In order to seek planning permission, you must file an application with your local planning authority.
 This submission must include comprehensive designs and diagrams of the proposed development, as well as information regarding how the project will impact the local vicinity.

-The planning authority will evaluate your submission and determine whether or not to grant permission.
+Then, the planning authority will evaluate your submission and determine whether or not to grant permission.